loveencounterflow/pipedreams/README.md

 As a general note that users should keep in mind, please observe that no guarantee is made that any given stream works in a synchronous manner.
-More specifically and with regard to the most typical usage pattern: never handle data 'right below' the pipeline definition.
+More specifically and with regard to the most typical usage pattern: never deal with pipelined data 'right below' the pipeline definition, always do that from inside a stream transform.

 Here's an example from `src/tests.coffee`: we create a stream, define a pipeline to split the text into lines and collect those lines into a list;